Allison Painchaud KPA-CTP, SDC

-Earning the Cooperative Paws SDC® designation demonstrates that a trainer meets the requirements of a reputable educational program in service dog training, and shows the trainer’s commitment to reward-based methods.
+Earning the Cooperative Paws SDC® designation demonstrates that a trainer has completed a reputable, reward-based service dog training program.
+It signals professionalism, specialized knowledge, and a commitment to ethical methods.

 - The Cooperative Paws SDC® certification